Voting tools and services

 You may want to use the voting templates in combination with the large-print or braille lists of candidates.

 Did you know our magnifiers make your ballot look up to four times bigger?
 They are also lightweight and have a light.

 Simply ask for one from an election worker at your polling station.

-We have extra-large pencils to help you mark your ballot.
+We have limited quantities of extra-large pencils to help you mark your ballot.
 You can also bring your own pen or pencil.